 Pre-Application

 Conference

 Submittal

 Submittal

 Review and

 Review and

 Review and

+Review and

+Review and

 Revision

+Application

+Application

+Review of Public

 Hearing

 Commission

 Action

-Trustees
+Action

 Figure 4.F Summary of Preliminary Plat Procedure

 a.
 Pre-application conference

 All applicants seeking subdivision approval shall schedule a pre-application conference with the Community Development Director in accordance with Section 3.04.